1400 Meetings, Conduct, Order of Business and Quorum

 All regular meetings must be held within the district boundaries.
 Special meetings may be held outside the district with proper notice of the time and location.

-All public notices of board meetings should inform persons with disabilities that they may contact the superintendent’s office, so that the district can arrange from them to participate in board meetings.
+All public notices of board meetings should inform persons with disabilities and those individuals who may have difficulty physically attending a board meeting that they may contact the superintendent’s office, so that the district can arrange for them to participate in board meetings.
 A regular meeting does not require a public notice if held at the time and place provided by board policy.
 If the board does not meet at its regular location, the meeting should be treated as a special meeting with proper notice to the press stating the time, place and purpose of the meeting.

 For special meetings, a district is required to notify those newspapers and radio and television stations that have filed a request for such notification.
 The districts must also provide written notice and a printed or electronic copy of the agenda to each school director 24 hours prior to the meeting.
 Notice to a director is deemed waived if the director files a written notice of waiver with the board secretary before or at the time of the commencement of the meeting or by the director’s actual attendance at the meeting.